hrakaroo/glob-library-java/README.md

 Benchmark1.stringCompareCaseInsensitive              thrpt   10       126.214 ±      5.041   ops/s
 ```

-For basic comparision the glob-library is a bit slower than a String.equals and a bit faster for a
+For basic comparision the glob-library is slightly slower than a String.equals and slightly faster for a
 String.equalsIgnoreCase.

 ## Implementation Details

-- Glob matching is non-greedy.
+- Glob matching is non-greedy
+- Multiple glob patterns are folded into one at compile time
-- Automatic optimization uses a string comparision if no globs are found in the pattern.
+- Automatic optimization uses a string comparision if no globs are found in the pattern
 - Automatic optimization for other common patterns ('\*foo', 'foo\*', '\*foo\*', '\*', '')
-- Heavily weighted towards front loading work to the pattern compiler.
+- Weighted towards front loading work to the pattern compiler

 ## Unit Tests